mohaminemed/ABC-DFL/README.md

 - ✅ Implementation of the **FLECA** filtering and aggregation mechanism
 - ✅ Smart contracts for trust and coordination
 - ✅ Benchmark tests for performance evaluation

+For Oracles and L2 integration, check our AutoDFL repository: https://github.com/meryemmalakdif/AutoDFL

 ---